FREQUENTLY ASKED QUESTIONS (FAQ)

 How much does rhodium plating cost?

-The ring must be sanded and polished before it can be plated, so depending on the wear and tear, the cost is typically 35-50 euros.
+The ring must be buffed and polished before it can be plated, so depending on the wear and tear, the cost is typically 35-50 euros.
 I can rhodium plate rings whether or not they were purchased from me.

 As with any bespoke manufacturing company, I am unable to have fixed prices on custom order products.
 As every piece is made to order to the customer’s specifications, prices are calculated on a one-to-one basis according to precious metal prices and the stones used.